Skip to main content

 NSDUH

-The National Survey on Drug Use and Health (NSDUH), formerly the National Household Survey on Drug Abuse, is an annual survey conducted since 1990.
-NSDUH measures the use of illegal drugs, prescription drugs, alcohol, and tobacco, and the misuse of prescription drugs.
+The National Survey on Drug Use and Health (NSDUH), formerly the National Household Survey on Drug Abuse, is a household survey conducted since 1971.
+NSDUH measures the use of illegal drugs, prescription drugs, alcohol, tobacco, and misuse of prescription drugs.
 It also measures substance use disorders and mental health care.
-Estimates are provided at the national, state, and local level and can be used to follow trends in substance use and mental health.
+Estimates are provided at the national, state, and local level and can be used to follow trends in substance use and mental health..

 Go To Data Source